This article is for admins of professional plans.

 Approve an admin-assisted recovery request

 To approve a plan member's admin-assisted recovery, you must have become an admin of their plan before the most recent time the member successfully logged in to their Dashlane account.
-If you're not, contact another admin on your plan that joined earlier and ask them to approve the request instead.
+If you're not, contact another admin on your plan who joined earlier and ask them to approve the request instead.

 Use these steps to approve an admin-assisted recovery request: